Bimsuru/VulnerablePhpScript/readme.md

 1. Clone or download the repository
 2. Change the config.php to match your database configurations
-3. Run the script on your localserver ex: http://localhot
+3. Run the script on your localserver ex: http://localhost
+4. Hack the damn script :D